bazilinskyy/coupled-sim/README.md

 ### Citation
 If you use coupled-sim for academic work please cite the following paper.

 > Bazilinskyy, P., Kooijman, L., Dodou, D., & De Winter, J. C. F. (2020).
 Coupled simulator for research on the interaction between pedestrians and (automated) vehicles.
+Under review.

 ## Description of the simulator
 :tv: These days, a video is worth more than a million words, the image below points to a youtube video of the recording of a demo of the simulator with 3 agents: